nquandt/femur/src/AspNetCore/Endpoints/src/README.md

 ## How Does This Work?

-After and exhaustive amount of reading, I think I finally understand what is happening when you pass a `Delegate` to the `MapGet` function (not to be confused with the option to pass a `RequestDelegate`).
+After an extensive amount of reading, I think I finally understand what is happening when you pass a `Delegate` to the `MapGet` function (not to be confused with the option to pass a `RequestDelegate`).
 Long story short, AspNetCore checks a large variety of details of the reflection definition of the function you pass, such as the input and output types as well as if there are attributes.
 It makes a series of decisions as to where to get parameters from (i.e. route, headers, query, body, di services etc.) and COMPILES a new `RequestDelegate` that wraps your original `Delegate`.
 So knowing that I figured that if I could compile a static method `Delegate` dynamically based on the parameters of my instance classes method, that I could pass that to the standard `MapMethods` method and let AspNetCore work exactly as expected to resolve DI and setup all the parameters.

 i.e. given the signature